paperManu/splash/README.md

 #### Linux

-The current release of Splash has currently only been compiled and tested on Ubuntu (version 16.04 and higher) and Mint 18 and higher.
+The current release of Splash has currently only been compiled and tested on Ubuntu (version 16.04) and Mint 18 and higher.
 The easy way to install it is to get the Debian archive from the [release page](https://github.com/paperManu/splash/releases), and install it with :

     sudo apt install <download path>/splash-<version>-Linux.deb